Pediatric Infectious Diseases Fellowship

 Nationwide Children’s Hospital offers residents and fellows the opportunity to participate in a two year certificate program in global health.
 Learn more about our international health residency here.

 The Global Health Certificate Program (GHCP) at Nationwide Children’s Hospital was established in 2010 by Nicole O’Brien, M.D., to provide training and opportunities in global health to pediatric residents and subspecialty fellows over a two-year period.
 The GHCP is designed to meet the core pediatric competencies for international child health training, as outlined by the AAP Section on International Child Health, through a series of online modules, global health Special Interest Group discussions and didactic lectures.

-Currently, the Infectious Diseases Section is working with Dr. O’Brien, Diane Gorgas, MD, at the Office of Global Health at OSU, Ben Nwome, MD, and the International Visiting Scholar Medical Program, and Dr. Kurt Stevenson, MD, MPH, and the OSU adult Infectious Diseases Program to develop an expanded global health curriculum for ID Fellows and for all of those interested in the infectious disease aspects of global health.
+Currently, the Infectious Diseases Section, under the direction of Dr. Garrett Hunt, is working with Dr. O’Brien, Diane Gorgas, MD, at the Office of Global Health at OSU, Ben Nwome, MD, and the International Visiting Scholar Medical Program, and Dr. Kurt Stevenson, MD, MPH, and the OSU adult Infectious Diseases Program to develop an expanded global health curriculum for ID Fellows and for all of those interested in the infectious disease aspects of global health.
 GHCP participants complete a one-month global health elective either at an established site in the Dominican Republic, Guatemala, Kenya, or India, or at one that is arranged individually.
 The International Scholars Program offers four competitive Trainee International Exchange Travel Awards up to $2,000 per calendar year to full time Nationwide Children's pediatric residents or subspecialty fellows.